lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 011.md

 Alton was moe, en moest even een power nappie doen.
 We rolled stealth, we rolled poorly, we aren't fucked!
 We moved back to the farmsteads for a tactical retreat, as most of us are heavily damaged, and can't really continue like this.
+In the evening we hear the drums again, with responses from

 # Loot: